-Welcome to a new school year.
-I trust that all of our families have School buildings may be made available for specific, temporary, or short-term purposes to organizations which are civic and community Throughout the school year, we receive requests from either connected with the approval of the principal and Superintendent and upon payment of the fees established by the Board.
+School buildings may be made available for specific, temporary, or short-term purposes to organizations which are civic and community connected with the approval of the principal and Superintendent and upon payment of the fees established by the Board.
 Where school lunch kitchens are used, the facility must be operated by a qualified cafeteria worker.
 Any request for school use shall be initiated and approved by the principal.